Timendus/3d-viper-maze/README.md

 * [Darzington's Jammy Wednesday](https://www.twitch.tv/videos/792131437?t=01h14m00s) (Twitch)
 * [Octo Jam 7 Showcase](https://www.youtube.com/watch?v=XIN3hi85IoE&t=2905s) (YouTube)

+(If you like this, you may also like [my watered-down version of this game](/https://github.com/Timendus/3d-vipr-maze) that can run on the Cosmac VIP from 1977!)

 ## The concept

 3D Viper Maze is (obviously) an homage to the Sinclair ZX81 game [3D Monster